martynovichanton/Api-multi/README.md

 3. Flexible and supports multiple devices and commands based on the required set
 4. Log all commands and output to the file per device
 5. General log to track the process
-6. Support for multithreading per set directory
+6. Support for multithreading for all commands per device